Trump slams 'rushed' Afghanistan withdrawal, blames 'incompetent' Biden

 "When I heard they were taking the military out, I thought, that’s inconceivable," Trump said.

-When asked whether he had words of comfort for Gold Star and military families and veterans, Trump replied: "It would be easier, and probably more politically correct for me to just say, ‘hang in there,’ and just, ‘something will happen.’"
+When asked whether he had words of comfort for Gold Star and military families and veterans, Trump replied: "It would be easier, and probably more politically correct, for me to just say, ‘hang in there,’ and just, ‘something will happen.’"

 "But they should be very angry," Trump said.
 "They cannot feel even a little bit good or optimistic, because we have an administration that doesn’t know what they’re doing."